Featured image by Egon Elbre

 Miscellaneous

-• You can make a channel of empty struct to signal when an event has occurred.
+can be used to simulate a timeout error while unit-testing. - You can make a channel of empty struct to signal when an event has occurred.
 This avoids extra memory allocation for the channel.

 isDone := make(chan struct{})